Zee221B/MRDC_Public/README.md

-# MRDC_Public
+# MRDC
-Public AiCore Multinational Retail Data Centralisation Project
+Multinational Retail Data Centralisation Project with AiCore This change was done on my PC